 Other Notes on Biosketches, Progress Reports, and Significant Financial Interests (SFI)

 - Biosketches should be current and thorough.

-- Progress reports for key personnel should indicate any change in support that occurred over the last budget year.
+- Key personnel should indicate any change in support that occurred over the last budget year.

 - SFI disclosures need to occur at time of proposal, within 30-days of joining ongoing research, annually, and within 30-days of acquiring any new or increased SFI.
 Please see:

 NIH and NSF Guidance

 Approval for outside work relationships with external entities, including foreign entities and governments must be requested in advance as described in: